ArgentStonecutter/keyboards/via-boards.md

 [^‡]: Sold as a kit, you build the case from Lego style bricks.
 Minila layout.

 [^♪♪]: Legitimately QMK.
 But.
 63 key layout that's like a half-assed minila.
 It has arrow keys like a Minilka but it keeps the wider left shift and moves the slash key right to the edge.
 Only get it if you don't think this will drive you crazy.

+[^♫]: QMK/VIA buit it needs a 2u left shift and there are very few keycap sets that have that.